yahiafarghaly/vTAL/README.md

 - [vTAL Interfaces](Docs/vTAL.md)
 - [HTAL Interfaces](Docs/HTAL.md)

+## It is ported to
+- Any OS based on Linux Kernel(> v2.6)
+- Stellaris LM4F120XL (ARM based) using one physical 32-bit timer.
+(WTIMER0A)

 ## ToDo

-- [ ] Port & Test it on ARM microcontroller.
-- [ ] Port & Test it on AVR microcontroller.
+- [ ] Port & Test it on AVR microcontroller with 8-bit timer.
 - [ ] Port & Test it on Windows.